wirbel-at-vdr-portal/Lazarus2YTDL/README.md

        https://github.com/yt-dlp/yt-dlp#output-template
    You may define either relative paths to the install position of this tool, or, absolute paths.
 Your choice.
    The last template used is restored after restart.
-Therefore, write permission is required for the install dir.

 3. Start download using the Button.
 All messages from yt-dlp should appear in the Memo component.